openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `input_mode` : OPTIONAL.
 String specifying the input character set.
 Possible values are `numeric` (only digits) and `text` (any characters).
 The default is `numeric`.
     * `length`: OPTIONAL.
 Integer specifying the length of the Transaction Code.
 This helps the Wallet to render the input screen and improve the user experience.
     * `description`: OPTIONAL.
 String containing guidance for the Holder of the Wallet on how to obtain the Transaction Code, e.g., describing over which communication channel it is delivered.
 The Wallet is RECOMMENDED to display this description next to the Transaction Code input screen to improve the user experience.
 The length of the string MUST NOT exceed 300 characters.
 The `description` does not support internationalization, however the Issuer MAY detect the Holder's language by previous communication or an HTTP Accept-Language header within an HTTP GET request for a Credential Offer URI.
-  * `interval`: OPTIONAL.
-The minimum amount of time in seconds that the Wallet SHOULD wait between polling requests to the token endpoint (in case the Authorization Server responds with error code `authorization_pending` - see (#token-error-response)).
-If no value is provided, Wallets MUST use `5` as the default.
   * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
 It MUST NOT be used otherwise.
 The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.

 The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two different Credentials (which may even be of different formats):